aureliojargas/txt2regex/README.md

 Txt2regex is a regular expression wizard that converts human sentences to regexes.
-In a simple interactive console interface, the user answer questions and the program builds the regexes for more than 20 programs like grep, Vim, Emacs, JavaScript, PHP, Python, PostgreSQL.
-It is a Shell Script 100% written with Bash builtin commands.
-No compilation or extra commands are needed, just download it and run.
+In a simple interactive console interface, the user answer questions and the program builds the regexes for more than 20 flavors like grep, Vim, Emacs, JavaScript, PHP, Python, PostgreSQL.

+Txt2regex is a one-file shell script made 100% with Bash builtin commands.
+The only requirement is Bash itself, since no grep, find, sed or any other system commands are used.

-See [tests/cmdline.md](tests/cmdline.md) for a complete list of all the available command line options and examples on using them.
+See [tests/cmdline.md](tests/cmdline.md) for a list of all the available command line options and examples on using them.

+See [tests/features.md](tests/features.md) for some of the special features txt2regex has to handle user input and compose proper regexes.

-## Install and run
+## Running

 Txt2regex is a stand-alone Bash script, it doesn't need to be installed.
 Just run it: